 The Downside of Working in This Occupation

-- Elevator mechanics may have to be "on-call" to respond to emergencies and do repairs during the night and on weekends and holidays.
+- Elevator technicians may have to be "on call" to respond to emergencies and perform repairs during the night and on weekends and holidays.

 - This work can be dangerous.
 Injuries caused by falls, burns, and muscle pulls are common.

 How to Become an Elevator Technician

 To prepare to work in this occupation, you will have to complete a four-year apprenticeship that consists of 144 hours of technical instruction and 2,000 hours of paid on-the-job training.
 You will learn about electrical and electronic theory, mathematics, physics, safety, and how to read blueprints.

 Apprenticeships, which are usually sponsored by unions and contractors, are open to high school graduates or those who have earned equivalency diplomas.
 Applicants must be at least 18 years old and physically able to do the job.
 Before getting admitted to a program, you will have to pass math, reading, and mechanical aptitude tests.
 Taking math, shop, and mechanical drawing classes in high school will help prepare you.

 Elevator mechanics need a license to work in some states.
 To find out if your state requires one, see the Licensed Occupation Tool from CareerOneStop (Hint: typing only the word "elevator" into the search box will bring up all relevant job titles).

-Although it is not required, some people working in this field choose to become certified.
-Voluntary certification, available from trade associations like the National Association of Elevator Contractors, can make a job candidate more appealing to an employer since it demonstrates that he or she has met specific standards.
+Although not required, some people working in this field choose to become certified.
+Voluntary certification, available from trade associations like the National Association of Elevator Contractors, can make job candidates more appealing to an employer since it demonstrates that they have met specific standards.

 What Soft Skills Will You Need?

-- Physical Strength and Stamina: As an elevator mechanic you must be able to lift heavy equipment and do grueling work for extended time periods.
+- Physical strength and stamina: As an elevator technician, you must be able to lift heavy equipment and do grueling work for extended time periods.

 - Detail-oriented: This ability will allow you to keep track of maintenance schedules.

-- Troubleshooting: You will have to determine the causes of problems.
+- Troubleshooting skills: You will have to determine the causes of problems.

 - Critical thinking: Before you can fix some problems, you will have to identify and compare alternative solutions.